 Sometimes, the nature of your injury can also affect the timing of a lawsuit or a demand on a responsible party.
 It is usually good to have a full understanding of the nature and extent of your injury and damages before starting negotiations with a responsible party or their insurer.
 For example, it is not uncommon for soft tissue injury, like a whiplash injury, to progressively feel better only to suddenly become painful again with only minor aggravation.
 This is often referred to a “flare up.”
 As another example, sometimes an injury is permanent and will never fully heal.
 A lawyer can help you make informed decisions as to the proper timing based upon the conclusions of your doctors and health care providers.

 Finally, lawyers can play a big role in helping you identify and preserve evidence that might be important to your case.
 A good lawyer can also help you maximize your case value by focusing on the types of facts that are important to insurance companies, such as interviewing potential witnesses and securing surveillance videos.
 In certain cases, such as motor vehicle accidents involving semi-trucks, this can be very important.
-For all these reasons, it is a good idea to talk to an experienced personal injury lawyer as soon as you determine that you may have a claim.
+For all these reasons, it is a good idea to talk to an experienced Bismarck North Dakota personal injury attorney as soon as you determine that you may have a claim.

 What is my case actually worth?

 We believe the value of a case can be boiled down to three factors: (1) the evidence available to prove responsibility, (2) the evidence available to prove damages, and (3) the ability of the responsible party or insurer to pay damages.
 For these reasons, it is usually not possible to value a case without a thorough investigation into your claim.
 However, some common factors that influence the amount of damages are whether the negligent or wrongful act was egregious, the amount of the medical bills, estimated future medical bills and expenses, past and future lost wages, pain and suffering, loss of consortium, and the nature and extent of disfigurement and scarring.